federatedcloud/kubernetes-mpi-clusters/getting-started/LOCALCLUSTER.md

 $ kubectl create deployment kubernetes-bootcamp --image=gcr.io/google-samples/kubernetes-bootcamp:v1
 ```
 This command had three main effects
- * Searched for a node where the application could run
+ * Searched for a Node where the application could run
- * Scheduled the application to run on that node
+ * Scheduled the application to run on that Node
- * Configured the cluster to reschdule the instance on a new node when needed
+ * Configured the cluster to reschdule the instance on a new Node when needed

 Just like how we could list our nodes with `kubectl get nodes`, we can list deployments with
 ```